 Team Nila volunteers at one of the mask distribution points.
 Photo: Team Nila Facebook

 Everyone is doing their part to get through this tough situation together, from volunteering at mask distribution points across the island to individuals giving out free surgical masks at MRT stations.

-As individuals, we can also play our part by being socially responsible and wearing a mask if we are feeling unwell.
+As individuals, we can also play our part by being socially responsible.
 You should also see a doctor as soon as possible and stay away from crowds until you are fully recovered.

 You can also check out the wide array of Active Health programmes on offer at the various Active Health Labs and ActiveSG Sport Centres.

 In the meantime, stay active and be safe! #SGUnited

 Gary Yang is a myActiveSG Editor and Presenter.
 Gary started his career as a suit cum copywriter at an advertising agency, followed by a successful stint in Corporate Communications with Singapore Press Holdings and Asia Pacific Breweries, before eventually joining the editorial team at Sport Singapore.
 He now turns his attention to fitness and wellness headlines and sniffing out news angles in the sporting arena.
 Follow Gary on Instagram @thisisgaryyang